If you have a rock that does not attract a magnet, then almost certainly it is not a meteorite

-If you have a rock that does attract a magnet, then it’s probably not a meteorite because magnetite-rich Earth rocks are much more common than meteorites.
-Cut or break it open.
-If it has lots of metal flecks or veins like these ordinary chondrites, then it might be a meteorite, but more likely it is just industrial slag, which often contain metal blebs.
+If you have a rock that does attract a magnet, then it is also probably not a meteorite because the mineral magnetite is common in Earth rocks.
+Cut or break the rock open.
+If it has metal flecks or veins like in these ordinary chondrites, then it might be a meteorite, but more likely it is just industrial slag, which often contain metal blebs.